vswapna3202/Mars-Rovers-Project/README.md

   N if only this single rover needs to rotate and/or move

 ### **Outputs:**
-The output is its final position (final co-ordinates where it is facing) example 1 3 N
+The output is its final position (final co-ordinates where it is facing) example Rover 1 is now at new position 1 3 N

 ### **Example:**
 - Enter the plateau maximum co-ordinates in format x y : 5 5